Shaken Baby Syndrome

 What is Shaken Baby Syndrome?

-Children’s Protective Services doctors, sometimes called a child protection team of doctors, would describe certain medical issues as SBS is because they claim to practice a mix of patient care and “forensic” medicine.
+Part of the reason Children’s Protective Services doctors, sometimes called a Child Protection Team of doctors, would describe certain medical issues as Shaken Baby Syndrome is because they claim to practice a mix of patient care and forensic medicine.
 The beginning of that problem is that forensic medicine is largely practiced for the benefit of the legal system.
-In many cases, that translates to being for the benefit of police, prosecutors or CPS.
+In many cases, that translates to being for the benefit of police, prosecutors, or Children’s Protective Services.

 While the theory has not changed much over the years, it’s important for parents and attorneys to understand why medical experts have been moving away from using the term Shaken Baby Syndrome.
-There have been so many successful legal challenges to the classic Shaken Baby Syndrome theories, and these scientific challenges have lead to prosecution losses in the courtroom.
-Because of this, the medical community has intentionally pretty much changed their approach to both diagnosis and courtroom testimony in Shaken Baby cases.
+There have been so many successful legal challenges to the classic Shaken Baby Syndrome theories, and these scientific challenges have led to prosecution losses in the courtroom.
+Because of this, the medical community has intentionally changed their approach to both diagnosis and courtroom testimony in Shaken Baby cases.

-Shaken Baby Syndrome Defense Lawyers in Michigan
+The Best Shaken Baby Syndrome Defense Attorneys

 Because of the problems that have arisen with Shaken Baby Syndrome in the courtroom, child abuse pediatricians today stay away from the term.
-Now, the problem isn’t the use of the term SBS, but that there are many pediatricians who still believe in the theories even though they don’t use those words and they don’t admit to it.
+Now, the problem isn’t the use of the term Shaken Baby Syndrome, but that there are many pediatricians who still believe in the theories even though they don’t use those words and don’t admit to it.
 What does this mean in the courtroom?

-It is devastating to you, to your family and mostly to your child for you to be accused of hurting your child by Shaken Baby allegations.
-SBS carries with it the possibility of criminal charges, loss of parental rights, and loss of custody over your child or children.
-With consequences as life-altering and terrifying as these, quickly seek he best and most aggressive defense lawyers that you can afford.
-Our CPS defense attorneys here at The Kronzek Firm have been defending parents all over Michigan against false abuse accusations for decades.
+It is devastating to you, to your family, and mostly to your child for you to be accused of hurting your child by Shaken Baby allegations.
+Shaken Baby Syndrome carries with it the possibility of criminal charges, loss of parental rights, and loss of custody over your child(ren).
+With consequences as life-altering and terrifying as these, quickly seek the best and most aggressive defense lawyers that you can afford.
+Our Children’s Protective Services defense attorneys here at The Kronzek Firm have been defending parents all over the Lower Peninsula of Michigan against false abuse accusations for decades.

-Our experience with medically complex litigation is extremely valuable with cases involving Shaken Baby Syndrome and other non accidental injury (NAI) charges.
+Our experience with medically complex litigation is extremely valuable with cases involving Shaken Baby Syndrome and other non-accidental injury (NAI) charges.
 When the prevailing assumption is child abuse, we bring in medical experts and other professionals to assist the judge and jury in understanding the complex medical explanations of injuries.